otrack/cloud-computing-infrastructures/scaling/README.md

 It is now time to publish the Pdfmagic container image.
 When using the free tier of Docker Hub, every image is publicily available.
-In particular, this will make the image available for Kubernetes.
+In particular, this will make the image available for our use in Kubernetes.

 To publish an image, you first need to register an account in [Docker Hub](https://hub.docker.com).
 Fulfill the form on the right in the main page and verify your email.
 Log in and create a new repository.
 Choose the name `pdfmagic` for your repository and click *Create*.
-Log into the Docker Hub from the command line as follows
+Log into the Docker Hub from the command line below.
+There, you should use the user name and email account you specified during the registration on the platform.

 	docker login --username=yourhubusername --email=youremail@something.else

-Just with your own user name and email that you used for the account.
 Enter your password when prompted.
-If everything worked you will get a message as follows:
+If everything worked properly you will see a message as follows:

 	WARNING: login credentials saved in /home/username/.docker/config.json
 	Login Succeeded